 Pancreatitis

-Acute and chronic inflammation of the pancreas can severely damage the insulin-producing cells, resulting in decreased insulin production.
-Additionally, this damage can also lead to a deficiency in digestive enzymes, further worsening the condition in affected cats.
+The acute and chronic inflammation of the pancreas damages the insulin-producing beta cells.
+This will result in decreased insulin production, which means an increased risk of diabetes.
+Plus, pancreatitis can also lead to a deficiency in digestive enzymes, which can worsen the condition.

 Hyperthyroidism

-Hyperthyroidism is a condition characterized by an overactive thyroid, which means that there is an overproduction of thyroid hormones.
+Hyperthyroidism is a condition characterized by an overactive thyroid gland, which means that there is an overproduction of thyroid hormones.
 The excess hormones contribute to insulin resistance, triggering feline diabetes.

 For cats with pre-existing diabetes, hyperthyroidism can only make the condition worse.